 There are hundreds of universities offering MBA programs.
 Students have a lot of choice, so many admissions departments are willing to accept less desirable candidates.
 After all, universities are a business an tuition is their source of revenue.

 When I did my MBA over a decade ago about half my colleagues were of questionable intelligence and character.
 Many were also lazy.
 This detracted from my experience because half the reason to do an MBA is to immerse yourself in an intellectually inspiring environment.

 How did these people survive?
 It was basically an unspoken rule that nobody would receive less than a ‘B’ for anything handed in.
 So these lackluster candidates were allowed to remain in the program.
 You have to fuck up pretty badly to fail out of an MBA program.

-Nowadays, I see ‘prestigious’ MBA programs dropping the standardized GMAT test as part of the evaluation process.
-In the past, the the GMAT served as an objective way to assess and rank candidates.
+Nowadays, I see ‘prestigious’ MBA programs dropping the standardized GMAT test from the application process.
+In the past, the GMAT served as an objective way to assess and rank candidates.
 In contrast, the admissions process at many schools today is much more subjective and prone to bias.
 Essentially, if you have the money and a half decent background many programs will accept you.

 Return on Investment

 Perhaps most importantly, many MBA programs have a poor return on investment.
 This is not to say MBA programs won’t help your career, but – unless you’re going to a school like Harvard – the boost is generally not worth the cost.